 When you can't sleep it can certainly be frustrating.
 You may feel stressed and much more emotional than normal, without even knowing why.

 -This lack of sleep can make us a lot more vulnerable to illness and weight gain as well.
 Depression has also been linked to insomnia.
 Additionally, focus, memory loss and coordination are all affected by poor sleep.

 Insomnia is one of nearly a hundred sleep disorders, other forms are discussed in the following video:

 Treating insomnia often means not only more time sleeping, but also getting a better quality sleep as well for overall improved health.
-You can sleep 8 hours every night and still be suffering with insomnia.
+You can sleep 8 hours every night and still suffer from insomnia.

-Understanding the causes of your insomnia can help you to make some changes to treat it, and hopefully to get more sleep.
+Understanding the causes of your insomnia can help you make some changes to treat it, and hopefully get more sleep.

 Chronic pain, and often the medications that may be taken for pain, Parkinson's disease, Cancer, Hyperthyroidism, Kidney disease, Arthritis, Acid reflux and even heartburn can cause insomnia.

 -High blood pressure can also be one of the causes of insomnia; conversely, insomnia may cause high blood pressure as well.